-It may not feel a lot like spring to you and me, but for Missouri's wild turkeys, the season of strutting and gobbling has arrived.
-And right on their heels come an influx of hunters from across the map, hoping to bag one or two during the spring firearms turkey season, April 16-May 6.
+It may not have felt a lot like spring to you and me up to now, but for Missouri's wild turkeys, the season of strutting and gobbling has arrived.
+And right on their heels come an influx of hunters from across the map, hoping to bag one or two during the spring firearms turkey season, April 15-May 5.

-Hunters from all around the country know the Show-Me State is a great place to hunt wild turkey and come in droves each spring (and fall).
-The largest number head north from Arkansas, but we draw in hopeful hunters from as close as Iowa, Illinois and Kansas and as far away as Mississippi, Pennsylvania, Florida and Texas.
+Hunters from across the country know the Show-Me State is a great place to hunt wild turkey and come here in droves each spring (and fall).
+We draw hopeful hunters from as close as Arkansas, Iowa, Illinois and Kansas and as far away as Mississippi, Pennsylvania, Florida and Texas.

 Much of the credit for the popularity of our state as a turkey hunting destination goes to the citizens of the state and the Missouri Department of Conservation (MDC).
 Thanks to a dedicated sales tax for conservation, we can offer nearly a million acres of public lands for hunting.
 Turkey restoration and extensive habitat management efforts made by MDC, their partner organizations and private landowners over the past decades make for good turkey numbers around the state.